12 Amazing Stealth Games Like "Metal Gear Solid 5"

 The latest iteration of this stealth-action franchise is nothing short of spectacular.
 Again, it’s the wide array of choices that deserves the spotlight.
 You can choose to change your gameplay style at any point in time.
 Still, have your ear ringing from the last gunfight?
 Take the alternative, and avoid a probable fight.
 Similarly, you can play this game Call of Duty style, shooting everyone on sight.

 As you progress through the game, you’ll get various augmentations and super-weapons, becoming stronger and capable of handling more difficult scenarios.
 Your enemies, however, will find a way to overwhelm you.
-You’ll need to think fast and outmaneuver them, before they do.
+You’ll need to think fast and outmaneuver them.
 There is a certain level of challenge in every step.
 This is what makes Dues Ex: Human Revolution one of the best games like MGS 5.

 Manhunt takes the crown for one of the bleakest and most violent games ever made.
 The extreme level of gore got it banned in a few countries.
 It’s not for the faint of heart.
 Gorehounds, however, would love to churn it out.